 You should perform the following steps on your home router:

 - For Chrome/Firefox users, allow UDP Ports 10,000 to 60,000.
-For detailed instructions, see Opening ports for Zendesk Talk .
+For detailed instructions, see Talk network requirements .

 - Enable Quality of Service (QoS).
 If the existing traffic on your home network is close to maxing out your bandwidth, it’s possible that this traffic will battle with Zendesk Talk for the leftover bandwidth.
 If Zendesk Talk loses the battle, this can cause call drops, bad call quality and your Zendesk Talk status to go offline.
 Check your router’s manual for steps to enable QoS.
 For more info on tweaking the QoS on your router, check out this beginner’s guide from How-To Geek.